Invoice Processing Automation: A Practical Guide for Accounting Firms and Finance Teams

 06 / 10

 SmartDocto is an AI invoice processing platform for accounting firms and finance teams across the EU.
-The capabilities below are verified building blocks of the product as of May 2026.
+The capabilities below are what the product does.

 Core capabilities